Cambodia and the International Monetary Fund: History

 In order to gain global economic recognition from the International Monetary Fund, Cambodia was required to make fiscal structural reforms that mimic the mechanisms of a liberal-market economy.
 With that said, Democracy in Cambodia has little to no legitimacy in its economy.
 Following independence from French colonization in 1954, Cambodia has undergone four major economic and political changes.
 Firstly, the abdication of the constitutional monarchy in 1955 by Sihanouk established Cambodia as a Socialist state.
 Then Sihanouk was overthrown by the Lon Nol dictatorship who was supported by the United States.
 Subsequent to the Vietnam war, President Nixon secretly bombed Cambodia.
 This bombing invigorated the Khmer Rouge, a communist party, with anti-modernization, and anti-western ideologies.
-As a result, the Cambodian Civil war and Genocide began.
+As a result, the Cambodian Civil War and genocide began.
 The organization ultimately oust Lon Nol and formally established Cambodia as a self-contained communist country.
 Pol Pot, the Khmer Rouge leader, systemically abolished money, private property, emptied cities and killed approximately 2 million Cambodian citizens.
-The communist parties goal was to reinstate Cambodia's "golden age" before colonization.
+The communist party's goal was to reinstate Cambodia's "golden age" before colonization.
 The time when Ancient Khmer Empire ruled South-East Asia and heavily relied on the agricultural sector.
 By December 1978, Cambodia was invaded by Vietnam who implemented Hun Sen, as the new leader of the People's Republic of Kampuchea, a former Khmer Rouge commander.
 Guerrilla warfare still ensued post-war which cause Cambodia to suffer international economic isolation.
 In the 1990s the United Nations convened a Paris Conference and achieved a comprehensive international settlement for the Cambodian Conflict.
 Currently, Cambodia once again is a constitutional monarchy in name but is ruled exclusively by the Coalition government controlled by Hun Sen.